More than 100 local ABA groups operate throughout Australia

 Commonly asked questions

-All groups offer mothers information and problem-solving support and a program of activities - social and educational.
+ABA groups offer mums information and problem-solving support and a program of activities - social and educational.
 Programs are put together by the local members and reflect the needs of the community they serve, so can vary from area to area.

-Some groups get together in a local venue such as a community centre meeting room, while others meet in each other's homes.
-Sometimes groups will meet at a special venue, such as a local park, cafe or place of interest.
+Groups meet up in local venues such as a community centre meeting room or at a specific venue, such as a local park, cafe or place of interest.

-Everyone is welcome to attend their local group.
-Whether you are pregnant, fully breastfeeding, partially breastfeeding, expressing or bottle-feeding you will be welcomed.
+Everyone is welcome to come along to local group activities.
+Whether you are pregnant, fully breastfeeding, partially breastfeeding, expressing or bottle-feeding you'll be welcomed.
 Partners, friends and grandparents are also welcome to come along.

 I have been a member of the ABA for 18 months now, and I attended my first group get-together when Hayley was 3 weeks old (I just needed to get out of the house and meet other mums with babies!).
 I am not able to attend as many get-togethers as I did when I was on maternity leave, but Hayley and I try to make as many as work allows.
 ABA is not just for women who have breastfeeding queries.
 Hayley and I enjoyed a relatively easy breastfeeding relationship.
 But what I value most about the get-togethers is seeing other mums, with older and younger children, and getting advice and ideas on where other children are at, ideas for food for Hayley, adjusting to child care, and anything that is relevant to being a mum.
 Meetings are really just an opportunity for a coffee and a chat.
 I encourage everyone to come along and see what they are like.
 It's just a chance to get out, relax and have fun!
 Katrina, mum of Hayley, 19 months.